 Specific claims, specific examples, specific observations from real experience: these are impossible to fake.
 Anyone can write "leadership requires clarity in difficult situations."
 Only a founder who has been in a specific difficult situation can write "I told my team we were extending the runway by cutting two of the five hires we had planned.
 The conversation was harder than the decision."

 Run your post through this test: could a language model with no access to your personal experience have generated this?
-If yes, make it more specific until the answer is no. That specificity is also what makes your LinkedIn voice distinctive.
+If yes, make it more specific until the answer is no. That specificity is also what makes your founder voice distinctive.

 Individual post quality is less important than post quality over a period of months.